 There is no such thing as risk-free investing.
 For investors, risk is the possibility of losing money or not making any money.
 The same is true with investment funds.
 The value of the investment fund may change every day, reflecting changes in interest rates, economic conditions, financial markets and company news.
 Therefore, when you redeem your units in an investment fund, you may receive less than the full amount you originally invested.
 The full amount of your investment in an investment fund is not guaranteed.
-Unlike bank accounts or quaranteed investment certificates, investment fund units are not covered by the Canada Deposit Corporation Insurance or other anv government deposit insurer.
+Unlike bank accounts or guaranteed investment certificates, investment fund units are not covered by the Canada Deposit Insurance Corporation or any other government deposit insurer.

-One risk of an investment fund is that, in exceptional circumstances, requests to redeem units of the investment fund may not be accepted or delivery of redemption delaved. proceeds mav be circumstances in the context of the Fund are explained under Redeeming units of the Fund.
+One risk of an investment fund is that, in exceptional circumstances, requests to redeem units of the investment fund may not be accepted or delivery of redemption proceeds may be delayed.
+These circumstances in the context of the Fund are explained under Redeeming units of the Fund.
 Please also see General Information about the RBC Multi-Strategy Alpha Fund -Specific risks in respect of the RBC Multi-Strategy Alpha Fund and the Underlying Funds - Liquidity risk below.